jayastronomic/filekeep-client/README.md

 ### ⚠️ Start the Backend First

-Before running the client, make sure the [FileKeep API](https://github.com/jayastronomic/filekeep-api) is up and running.
+Before running the client, make sure the [FileKeep API](https://github.com/jayastronomic/filekeep-api) and the [Filekeep Sync Service](https://github.com/jayastronomic/filekeep-sync-service)is up and running.
-You can start it with Docker (or your preferred setup) by following the instructions in its repository.

-The frontend depends on the backend to fetch files, folders, and perform other operations.
+The frontend depends on the backend to fetch files, folders, and perform other operations and also depends the synce service to sync local files to the remote api.

 ### Prerequisites